felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

 ---

 **IMPORTANT NOTE:** In order to connect your Deliveroo restaurant to HubRise, you need to provide a valid location ID.
-See [Connection to HubRise](/apps/deliveroo/connect-hubrise) for instructions on how to obtain a location ID.

 ---